larskholte/CloseLater/README.md

 int main() {
 	// Allocate an array that will need to be free'd char* array = (char*)malloc(256);
-	CloseLater<free> ci(array);
+	CloseLater<free> cl(array);
-	// array will be free'd when ci loses scope, no matter how it happens }
+	// array will be free'd when cl loses scope, no matter how it happens }
 ```